-Social anxiety disorder is characterised by a strong and persistent fear of social situations, rooted in a dread that the individual with humiliate or embarrass themselves.
+Social anxiety disorder is characterised by strong and persistent fears about being in social situations – often based on a dread that the individual will humiliate or embarrass themselves.

 For some, social anxiety might mean worrying for several weeks about an upcoming event, for others social anxiety can prevent them attending social situations or even leaving the house.

 Relationships can become hard to maintain as people with social anxiety may come across as being aloof or distant.
 They may lose friendships as they decline opportunities to go out or might cancel at the last minute and friends may feel let down.
 Often people with social anxiety feel shame about their condition and can’t be honest about how they are feeling – which means they may make ‘excuses’ which others don’t understand or believe.